Paleo diet: eating like our ancestors, adapted to the modern world

 Allowed and excluded foods

 Allowed: meats, fish, eggs, vegetables, fruits, nuts, seeds, healthy oils, spices, and herbs.
 Excluded: grains (wheat, rice, oats, corn), legumes (lentils, beans, chickpeas, peanuts), dairy products, refined sugar, industrial vegetable oils, alcohol, excess salt.
-Gray areas include sweet potato (generally accepted), white rice (excluded in strict, tolerated in "paleo template"), clarified butter (ghee, often accepted), and dark chocolate (70%+, generally admitted in small amounts).
+Gray areas include sweet potato (generally accepted), white rice (excluded in strict, tolerated in "paleo template"), clarified butter (ghee, often accepted), and dark chocolate (70%+, generally admitted in small quantities).

-Modern adaptations of paleo
+Modern paleo adaptations

 FoodCraft Tip